 - Do proper monitoring of webpages, keeping an eye on unauthorized changes.

-- Ensure that proper endpoint security measures are adopted.
+- Ensure that proper PC security measures are adopted.

 - Ensure regular review and assessment of 3rd party software running on the server.